t0mmyt/seisglitch/Docs/source/timer.rst

 In the ``config.yml`` you have two options:

-1. file - if you want to convert many times you can pass a text file with your times to be converted listed in a column, or
+1. `file` - if you want to convert many times you can pass a text file with your times to be converted listed in the first column, or
-2. convert - if you just want to convert one time you can pass it with the result immediately printed.
+2. `convert` - if you just want to convert one time you can pass it with the result immediately printed.

 For specifics regarding each option see the config.yml.
 After having entered the `time` options in the ``config.yml``,